Top 20 Alaska USA Events and Festivals

 3rd week in April

-Held towards the end of April, the Stikine River Migratory Bird and Garnet Festival marks the beginning of spring in Alaska and celebrates the arrival of the largest springtime concentration of bald eagles in the USA (some 3,000) as well as 200,000 shorebirds, 15,000 Snow Geese and more than 10,000 Sand Hill Cranes.
+Held towards the end of April, the Stikine River Migratory Bird and Garnet Festival marks the beginning of spring in the “Land of the Midnight Sun” and celebrates the arrival of the largest springtime concentration of bald eagles in the USA (some 3,000) as well as 200,000 shorebirds, 15,000 Snow Geese and more than 10,000 Sand Hill Cranes.
 This great event also offers golf tournaments, live concerts, birding and kayaking workshops, a public market, an arts and crafts fair, island and river birding opportunities, and tours.

-For more information about the Stikine River Migratory Bird and Garnet Festival visit:
+Regarding the Stikine River Migratory Bird and Garnet Festival study:

 A growing event for more than 26 years, the 16-day Juneau Jazz & Classics music festival offers a wide variety of blues and classical music concerts, workshops and educational programs, and even fun family entertainment.
-More than 30 artists attracting over 10,000 visitors from Alaska and around the world showcase over 50 events throughout Juneau – in hotels and bars, schools and the University of Alaska Southeast, and even aboard boats and in private gardens.
+More than 30 artists attracting over 10,000 visitors from the Land of the Midnight Sun and around the world showcase over 50 events throughout Juneau – in hotels and bars, schools and the University of Alaska Southeast, and even aboard boats and in private gardens.

-For more information about the Juneau Jazz & Classics event visit:
+In reference to the Juneau Jazz & Classics event catch:

 May Day Fly-In & Air Show